ModernHumanAnatomy/MHACapstone/docs/capstone-proposal-guidelines.md

 State your hypothesis as a testable sentence (not as a question).
 In the proposal, the central hypothesis should be a stand-alone sentence, prefaced by "Central Hypothesis" in bold.

-!!! example "How to state your Hypothesis"
+!!! example "State your Hypothesis as a stand-alone sentence"

     **Central Hypothesis.** *your hypothesis here.*

-A strong hypothesis should be well-focused and testable by the Specific Aims and experiments.
+    *A strong hypothesis should be well-focused and testable by the Specific Aims and experiments.
+If you have more than one hypothesis, state each hypothesis as a separate bullet-point*

 #### Specific Aims